Xiaofei-it/pinoc/README.md

 To avoid the trouble caused by the Java classloader, Pinoc does not adopt the Java classloader to load and execute the replacement or modification of the original method.
-Thus the replacement or modification of the original method is not written in Java.

-Instead it is written in Zlang, a flexible dynamically-typed programming language running on the JVM and supporting access to Java objects and interaction with Java at runtime.
+Thus the replacement or modification of the original method is not written in Java, but in Zlang, a flexible dynamically-typed programming language running on the JVM and supporting access to Java objects and interaction with Java at runtime.
 It is easy to convert a Java method or statement into a Zlang function or statement.